 A provider wishing to request access should contact the careers advisor via the academy contact details available on the website.
 Local providers are invited to key relevant events.
-The Trust's policy on safeguarding and child protection sets out the academies approach to allowing providers into the academy as visitors to talk to our students.
+Our trust's policy on safeguarding and child protection sets out the academies approach to allowing providers into the academy as visitors to talk to our students.
+If providers are unable to obtain access or are refused, our trust complaints policy should be followed.